This guide assumes you have already added a charger to GridFlow Core. If you haven’t, please refer to the Adding Your First Charger guide first.

 Provide the card holder’s address

-Card Holder Details Form
+Card Holder Expiration

-Create Card Holder
+Card Holder Expiration

 Congratulations!
 You’ve successfully created your first Card Holder.